MilesCranmer/PySR/README.md

 ### Hyperparameters

-Turn on annealing by setting the following in `paralleleureqa.jl` `const annealing = true`
+Turn on annealing by setting the following in `paralleleureqa.jl`:

+`const annealing = true`